946336/calc_var/README.md

 This is a very simple calculator.
 You type in simple math and it spits out answers.

+I recommend [ledit](http://www.unix.com/man-page/debian/1/ledit/ "This was just the first man page I found. ledit is not a Debian-exclusive") if it's availale to make your life easier.

 You may or may not care about the following decisions I have made:
 <ul>
   <li>